Find organizations, articles, and other resources for suicide prevention.

 The National Registry of Evidence-based Programs and Practices (NREPP)

-The National Registry of Evidence-based Programs and Practices (NREPP) is a searchable online registry of mental and/or substance use disorder interventions that have been reviewed and rated by independent reviewers.
-The purpose of this registry is to assist the public in identifying approaches to preventing and treating mental illness and substance use disorders that have been scientifically tested and that can be readily disseminated to the field.
-NREPP is one way that SAMHSA is working to improve access to information on tested interventions and thereby reduce the lag time between the creation of scientific knowledge and its practical application in the field.
+NREPP is a searchable online registry of mental and/or substance use disorder interventions that have been rated by independent reviewers.
+The registry helps the public identify prevention and treatment approaches for mental illness and substance use disorders.
+NREPP is one way that SAMHSA works to improve access to information on tested interventions and reduce the time between the creation of scientific knowledge and its practical application.

 State of Alaska Suicide Prevention

-The Alaska State Suicide Prevention website provides information on suicide, mental health, and related issues in Alaska Native and American Indian populations.
+The Alaska State Suicide Prevention website provides information on suicide, mental health, and related issues among Alaskans.

 Suicide Prevention Resource Center (SPRC)

 The SPRC provides prevention support, training, and resources to assist organizations, individuals, and communities to develop suicide prevention programs, interventions, and policies, and to advance the National Strategy for Suicide Prevention.

 30 Years Later: The Long-Term Effect of Boarding Schools on Alaska Natives and Their Communities (PDF | 373 KB)

 This report examines how boarding school experiences have affected Alaska Natives and their families.